verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] Puts the sher in sherwani
 - [ ] Competing with Paul Rudd's age
 - [ ] Lead character in my imaginary mockumentary.
+- [ ] Your dark clothes laugh in the face of the sun.